d3x0r/STFRPhysics/Curvature.md

 also lead to problems figuring out what is 'over' and 'under' another rotation.
 The frenet frame only produces coordinates of rotation x/z coordinates, and not Y.

----

-And here is where it ends...
-I have this mockup https://d3x0r.github.io/STFRPhysics/3d/  (takes a couple seconds to load because it has textures that are sort of big)
+## The Demo (HOWTO?)

-REquires WebGL2.
+I have [this mockup](https://d3x0r.github.io/STFRPhysics/3d/index3.html); REquires WebGL2.

 The model of the sphere has nothing to do with the line segments that are shown, and because of the framework is a little misaligned with the vector origins. (the framework recomputes the center of the model and the extra data above/around the model confuse the centering).

-The initial condition is a little wrong, to start at a valid point, you must move one of the sliders; the sliders have much more range than is available with the mouse; if you click on a slider to select the focus there, then arrow keys will adjust in single increments; updating in smaller increments; using the mouse can be a lot jarring until you get used to it.)
+The sliders have much more range than is available with the mouse; if you click on a slider to select the focus there, then arrow keys will adjust in single increments; updating in smaller increments; using the mouse can be a lot jarring until you get used to it.)

 The X,Y,Z,T slider control the curvature of a log-quaternion. (the labels are a little mixed up....)
-X = X curvature from -2pi to 2pi.
+X = X curvature from -4pi to 4pi.
-T = Y curvature from -2pi to 2pi.
+T = Y curvature from -4pi to 4pi.
-Z = Z curvature from -2pi to 2pi.
+Z = Z curvature from -4pi to 4pi.
 Y = the resulting twist at the destination point.

 The colors are X/Y/Z = R/G/B.  Right/Up/Forward.